codewars/docs/content/authoring/kata/floating-point.md

 #### Overflow

 One such problem is overflow in JavaScript.
 For example, consider a kata with the following task: _"Given two natural numbers `a` and `b`, calculate and return their least common multiple."_ Random tests are careful enough to generate such values of `a` and `b` which should always give a resulting LCM less than `Number.MAX_SAFE_INTEGER`.
-However, the reference solution uses following implementation:
+However, the reference solution uses the following implementation:

 ```javascript
 function lcm(a, b) {